thesoapcollective/slack_itc_autoingestion/README.md

 ```

 ## Configuration
+You'll need to setup two integrations in your Slack:

+1. An [Incoming Webhook](https://slack.com/services/new/incoming-webhook).
+The Webhook URL will be used in your config below.
+2. A [Slash Command](https://slack.com/services/new/slash-commands).
+The Command and Token will be used in your config below.
+The URL should be the location of the app with the gem installed.

-By default the config looks for options set in your environment variables.
-Override any the defaults in `config/initializers/slack_itc_autoingestion.rb`:
+By default, the config looks for options set in your environment variables.
+Override the defaults in `config/initializers/slack_itc_autoingestion.rb`:

 ```ruby
 SlackItcAutoingestion.configure do |config|